 “I’m very excited for the release.
 I want to learn more about Harry’s kids,” Lucy said.
 She added that she intended to start reading the book as soon as she gets home.

-.
+Cursed Child takes place nineteen years after the end of Harry Potter and the Deathly Hallows.
 Harry has three kids and works at the Ministry of Magic while struggling with his complicated legacy.
 This book is quite different from the original seven, however.
 Instead of a novel, it’s the script of a play by J.K.
 Rowling, John Tiffany, and Jack Thorne, which premiered in London’s West End on July 30.

 At the Regulator, Professor McGonagall, presiding over a sorting hat, greeted guests.
 Downstairs, there was a Platform 9 ¾ photo booth, a Muggle Wall (for writing “what Harry Potter means to you”), and a Polyjuice Potion game that gave attendees the chance to interact with each other.